deriv-com/flutter-deriv-api/README.md

 Flutter Deriv API is an abstraction layer over `Binary Websocket` (_https://github.com/binary-com/websockets_).

-You can use this library with either using classes in the abstraction layer like `Ping, Order, Advert, etc...` or directly with API calls and subscription methods.
+You can use this library with either using classes in the abstraction layer like `Ping, Order, Advert, etc...` or directly with API calls from `Base API`.

 ## Creating a WebSocket Connection